 Prolonged pain in the lower abdomen or lower back is a common symptom of endometritis.
 Other painful symptoms such as pain during urination or during a large bowel movement may appear.
-If endometritis becomes chronic, its manifestations are difficult to recognise.
-For example bleeding between periods is an unclear sign as it can be part of prolonged menstrual cycle.
-However, such sign may indicate a serious gynaecological disease including cancer, so every woman should be aware.
+If endometritis becomes chronic, its manifestations are difficult to recognize.
+For example, bleeding between periods is an unclear sign as it can be part of prolonged menstrual cycle.
+However, such sign may indicate a serious gynecological disease including cancer, so every woman should be aware.
 Fatigue, chills, fever and purulent vaginal discharge are other manifestations of endometritis.

 An important preventative measure is adequate hygiene of both partners.
 Potential infection during sexual intercourse may be prevented if using a barrier method of birth control (condom), which inhibits bacterial penetration.
 Boosted immune system enabling the body to cope with infections is the most effective prevention of the inflammatory disease.
 If signs such as vaginal discharge indicating decreased immunity appear, we can stop the disease progress using a natural food supplement which recharges the body for better infection control.

 Similarly to other inflammatory diseases, endometritis is usually treated with antibiotics.
-Based on the smear a gynaecologist identifies the origin of bacteria and determines appropriate antibiotics.
+Based on the smear a gynecologist identifies the origin of bacteria and determines appropriate antibiotics.
 Suitable natural therapy then involves various herbs in forms of infusions.
-A consequence of endometritis may be a weakimmune system which needs to be promoted during the treatment and preventatively.
+A consequence of endometritis may be a weak immune system which needs to be promoted during the treatment and preventatively.